Salos Manor: Liucijon Moriconi (1818-1893)

 Liucijon, well known as a patriot but by character did not resemble his father.
 In his diary Jakub Gieysztor (Jokūbas Geištaras) wrote about him: “Liucijon was a very rich person, one of the richest in Kaunas province, educated, straightforward, but totally impractical.”
 He was not good at managing the people on his lands and he lost his property quickly.
 Part of his lands he lost before the January Uprising.
 Liucijon took part in the 1863 Uprising and later he was detained and arrested for his participation.
-He was imprisoned for a few months in Vilnius and later spent a whole year in a prison in Kaunas.
+He was imprisoned for a few months in Vilnius.
+His second wife Elizabeth Munday, pleaded for his release which duly happened, and later spent a whole year in a prison in Kaunas.
 When he was finally released from prison, he had no funds and had to sell Salos to Count Rejnold Tyzenhauz (1830-1880).
 Impoverished, Liucijon Moriconi moved to Warsaw in his old age, where he worked as a teacher until his death on February 14, 1893.
 He was buried in Vilnius, in Rasos cemetery.